MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - origin: origin of all the files to be distributed.
 Can be S3, EC2 instance, Elastic Load Balancer, or Route53...
 - distribution: a collection of edge locations given to CDN
 - web distribution vs. RTMP (for media streaming)
+- benefit: use AWS backbone network, instead of traversing internet
 - Restricted access
-	- CloudFront signed URLs: 1 file for 1 URLs
+	- CloudFront **signed URLs**: 1 file for 1 URLs
-	- CloudFront signed cookie: 1 cookie for multiple files
+	- CloudFront **signed cookie**: 1 cookie for multiple files
+	  - does not support Real-Time Messaging Protocol (RTMP) distribution
 	- policy attached when signed URL or cookie is created
 		- URL expiration
 		- IP range
 		- trusted signers
 	- use CloudFront signed URL/cookie for EC2 and etc.
 		- S3 signed URL is an alternative for S3 only
-	- S3 signed URL
+	- **S3 signed URL**
 		- issues a request as the IAM user who creates the pre-signed URL
 		- limited lifetime
 		- only if the user can access S3 directly (not usually the case)
+		- use RTMP distribution (not supported by signed cookie)
+		- Signed URLs are used to restrict access to files in CloudFront edge caches; it cannot prevent users from fetching files directly through S3 URLs
+	- if you need to restrict access so that users cannot view the files directly by using the S3 URLs, you can create **origin access identity (OAI)** and associate it with the distribution

 ### WAF: Web Application Firewall
 - monitor HTTP and HTTPS requests